What to Expect Competing in Your First Year Of Weightlifting

 Masters National Medalist

-When I was a new weightlifter I was transferring over from competing in crossfit and I had limited exposure to seasoned weightlifting competitors from which to learn from directly.
+When I was a new weightlifter I was transferring over from competing in CrossFit and I had limited exposure to seasoned weightlifting competitors from which to learn from directly.
 Along the way, I sought out advice from others more experienced than me and got a lot of experience simply by doing.
 I now have several seasons of competing under my belt and have learned many lessons along the way.
 These lessons have further been solidified now as I coach and guide other lifters new to the sport.
 Over the past 3.5 years I have competed in 15 sanctioned meets (including 1 American Open, 2 National Masters Championships and 1 Pan American Masters Championships), as well as 4-5 mock meets.
-I am very proud of my consistent efforts, as I have totalled in all but 1 of those meets.
+I am very proud of my consistent efforts, as I have totaled in all but 1 of those meets.
 Many people who are new to competing are excited, but may not know what to expect or even how to set realistic goals.
 Here are some tips that I have learned along the way and wish to share with others in order to help you to get the most out of your first year of competing in weightlifting.

 #1 Process Mindset